dinngo/furucombo-smart-wallet/README.md

 ## Overview

 Furucombo-Smart-Wallet is a wallet system to help users easily manage their assets.
-Users can interact with multiple contracts in a single transaction, easy to manage wallet authority, and execute automation tasks.
+Users can interact with multiple contracts in a single transaction, manage wallet authority, and execute automation tasks.
 Furucombo-Smart-Wallet makes up of three parts, **DSProxy**, **Task Executor**, and **Action**.
-Users can hold their assets in DSProxy and execute operations through Task Executor and Action.
+Users can hold their assets in DSProxy and execute operations through Task Executor and Action

+---

 ## Description